sanskrit/raw_etexts_english/blogs/manasataramgini/2008-04-21_on-umasvati-the-jaina-scholar.md

 +++
-title = "On umAsvAti the jainaxa0scholar"
+title = "On umAsvAti the jaina scholar"

 +++
 Though the nAstIka mata-s in their reactionary fervor chose to keep away